akarazhev/ConfluencePublisher/doc/ai/prompt.md

 - 0.0–0.3 for repeatable, deterministic code generation.
 - 0.0–0.1 to follow these prompts and avoid creative deviations.

-Here is Prompt 02: Backend Entities and Repositories
+Here is Prompt 03: Backend DTOs (Data Transfer Objects)

 ## Role